 - ABV: 6.9%

 Founder Rocco Venneri is on two missions.
 First, to make great canned wine, and second, to bring attention to minorities in the wine biz.
 Cool Cat is meant to embody the “fearless community of Cool Cats,” who are like-minded individuals that share similar values and experiences, inclusive of “all genders, ethnicities, and sexual orientations,” as Venneri puts it.

 California pinot grigio and pure cane sugar make the base for this spritzer that falls down the hatch with a pleasant sizzle.
-Light on calories, but heavy on character, reminding us to “calm down,” to quote Tailor Swift, and talk evenly about the things in life that matter most—good health, good friends, and an affinity for just how far wine spritzers have come since the 1990s.
+It's light but heavy on character, reminding us to “calm down,” to quote Tailor Swift, and talk evenly about the things in life that matter most—good friends and an affinity for just how far wine spritzers have come since the 1990s.

 Best for Picnics: Francis Coppola Sofia Mini Blanc de Blancs